Working with OpenRefine

 - Click the down arrow at the top of the

 - This will open up a window into which you can type a GREL expression.
-GREL stands for Google Refine Expression Language.
+GREL stands for General Refine Expression Language.

 First we will remove all of the left square brackets (

 [).
 In the Expression box type

 What the expression means is this: Take the

 valuein each cell in the selected column and replace all of the “[” with “” (i.e. nothing - delete).

 items_ownedcolumn that there are no longer any left square brackets.

 Use this same strategy to remove the single quote marks (

 value.replace(" ", "")You should now have a list of items separated by semi-colons (

 Now that we have cleaned out extraneous characters from our